olets/zsh-abbr-v5-docs/docs/usage.md

   abbr a="b|c" # allowed
   ```

   User-scope abbreviations can also be manually to the user abbreviations file.
-See **Storage** below.
+See [Advanced > Storage and manual editing](/advanced.html#storage-and-manual-editing).

   The session regular, session global, user regular, and user global abbreviation sets are independent.
 If you wanted, you could have more than one abbreviation with the same ABBREVIATION.
 Order of precedence is "session command > user command > session global > user global".